Zyflx/Click-Me-Source/README.md

 A dumb game I made about clicking a button.

+You can play the game [here](zyflx.neocities.org).

-# Running the game
+# Running the game loacally

-You'll need to run this game through a local server to play it.
+If you want to play the game locally, you'll need to run it from a localhost.

 If you're using VS Code, you can use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).